Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

-Understanding the Deep Meaning of Matthew 6:33
+What Is the Meaning of the Matthew 6:33 Bible Verse?

-When people say, "Seek ye first" they are reciting only a small portion of Matthew 6:33.
+When people say, "Seek ye first," they are reciting only a small portion of Matthew 6:33.
 The scripture has a very deep meaning when it is considered in its entirety along with the surrounding verses.

 In order for the verse to be understood, one should know that Matthew 6 is part of Jesus' Sermon on the Mount that includes Matthew Chapters 5, 6, and 7.
-Those chapters include the teachings of Jesus at the beginning of His ministry soon after He was baptized by John the Baptist.
+These chapters include the teachings of Jesus at the beginning of His ministry soon after He was baptized by John the Baptist.

 "But Seek Ye First"

 To merely quote, "Seek ye first" is to minimize the meaning of the entire verse and passage of which those three words are such a small part.
 This complete verse is:

 Matthew 6:33 begins with the conjunction "but."
 That lets us know it is not a stand-alone verse.
 It is the continuation of a conversation that started much earlier.
-The conjunction joins Matthew 6:33 to verses that start as early as Matthew 6:25 and ends with Matthew 6:34 which goes one verse beyond the short portion that is quoted.
+The conjunction joins Matthew 6:33 to verses that start as early as Matthew 6:25 and ends with Matthew 6:34 which goes one verse beyond the short portion that is usually quoted.

 To seek something is to earnestly look for it with the expectation of finding it.
 It is unfortunate that some people often do not seek God first.
 They seek everything else before they seek God.
 Jeremiah 29:13 says: